 (9) Air temperature sensor.
 This sensor richens or leans based on whether it is hot or cold outside.

 (10) ECU performance.
-Companies like Twisted Development are able to tune any brand’s ECUs; however, stock ECUs are “beta-based,” which means whenever you look at the preprogrammed map, all you see is a zero.
-You have no idea what the raw value actually is, so you’re going in blind, but the manufacturers leave enough adjustment parameters to make significant differences to the ECU possible.
+Companies like Twisted Development are able to tune most brand’s ECUs (save for KTM, Husky & GasGas); however, stock ECUs are “beta-based,” which means whenever you look at the preprogrammed map, all you see is a zero.
+You have no idea what the raw value from the factory engineers actually is, so you’re going in blind.
+The manufacturers leave enough adjustment parameters to make significant differences to the ECU possible.
 Twisted Development tells us that most problems can be resolved with available OEM software.
 But, to really have a custom bike that runs exactly the way you want it to, aftermarket-tuned ECUs, such as those from GET and Vortex, are the way to go.